filippuo2000/Sigmod_contest_DIA_TUB_WS_24_25/readme.md

    ```

 where:
-− **--dataset path** is a required argument for specifying the path to the input test file in text format.
+- **--dataset_path** — required argument for specifying the path to the input test file in text format.
-− **--basic version** is a flag indicating that a basic solution should be executed.
-If omitted, improved one is used.
+- **--basic_version** — a flag indicating that a basic solution should be executed.
+If omitted, the improved one is used.
-− **--output_summary_path** is a required argument specifying the path to a text file where the program’s output will be saved.
-This output includes details such as a summary of returned error codes, the number of successfully processed documents, and the number of mismatches where the results deviate from expected outputs.
+- **--output_summary_path** — required argument specifying the path to a text file where the program’s output will be saved.
+This output includes:
+  - A summary of returned error codes
+  - The number of successfully processed documents
+  - The number of mismatches where the results deviate from expected outputs